Website Unavailable

 210 Financial Group Credit Repair Services was incorporated on October 17, 2017, by Andrew Herrera, who studied at the University of Texas at San Antonio.
 The company operates out of Suite D115 of PicaPica Plaza on SE Military Drive — a well-known San Antonio retail center — and serves clients across San Antonio, Dallas, Austin, and the broader state of Texas.
 No formal credit-industry certifications such as CDFI designation, HUD approval, or NFCC membership have been confirmed in any publicly available listing or directory.

 The company's core service is credit dispute work.
 Clients engage 210 Financial Group to identify and challenge negative items on their credit reports — including collections, late payments, repossessions, medical debt, and charge-offs — through direct dispute filings with all three major credit bureaus: Equifax, Experian, and TransUnion.
 Where warranted, the company also disputes items directly with creditors.
-New clients enter via a complimentary credit audit, advertised at a $200 value, which is offered at no cost.
+New clients enter via a complimentary credit audit, advertised at a $200 value, which is offered with no listed cost.
 The company claims to require no upfront fees to begin service.
 Specific monthly fees are not published publicly and require a direct consultation.
 Beyond dispute filing, the firm also provides credit-building strategy guidance to help clients understand the factors influencing their scores.

 What distinguishes 210 Financial Group in a saturated credit repair market is its local, relationship-driven model.
 The company holds a 4.6 out of 5 star rating on Google from 111 reviewers — a notably strong signal for a small, independent Texas firm.
 Multiple reviewers specifically name Andrew Herrera and a staff member identified as "Debbie" by name, a pattern that suggests clients experience genuine one-on-one attention rather than an automated or call-center-style service.
 The company's unlimited disputes-per-round model also means clients are not incrementally charged for each bureau submission in a given cycle.